 Offers are made on the condition that parents or guardians accept that the University cannot assume parental responsibility for students under the age of 18.

 Parents who live overseas should nominate a UK-based guardian for any under-18 student attending the University in case of an emergency.

-We take reasonable steps to ensure that the law is observed on licensed premises on the University precinct, but ultimate responsibility lies with parents or guardians.
+We take reasonable steps to ensure that the law is observed on licensed premises on the University campus, but ultimate responsibility lies with parents or guardians.
 Younger students therefore need to be aware that it is illegal for under-18s to buy or be sold alcohol.

 Holding positions of responsibility

 Students aged under 18 are not permitted to hold positions of responsibility, whether in external organisations or in University clubs or associations.

 If a student under the age of 18 accepts an offer from the University, we will inform all the relevant departmental staff of their responsibilities under the University’s child protection policy.
 This includes special measures in relation to field trips or potentially hazardous activities.

 Our factsheet for parents and carers (PDF, 294kB) offers advice on how you can support someone with the decision to go to university.